aecay/Annotald/doc/user.rst

    exists as a dash tag on the node, remove it.
 Otherwise, add it.
-   The optional second argument gives a list of extensions in the order they should appear from the base category out; if not given, it is filled from one of :ref:`the extensions-family variables
+   The optional second argument gives a list of extensions in the order they should appear from the base category out; if not given, it is filled from one of :attr:`the extensions-family variables
-   <extensions-vars>` based on a heuristic as to the type of node
+   <config.extensions>` based on a heuristic as to the type of node
    which is selected.
 One mandatory and one optional argument.

 .. function:: toggleLemmata()